 9. If you require the cake decorator to use the artificial strings of pearls on a wedding cake - those pearls must be removed as the cake is cut.
-New molds and techniques can be used to make edible pearls for your cakes.
+Molds and techniques can be used to make edible pearls for your cakes.

 10. The Cake designer or bakery can guide you as to the number of servings of cake you will need.
+Almost every wedding invitation invites two or more people.
+All of those people won't show up.
+Your circumstance determines how many servings you will need.
 But, it is ultimately you and your mother who must decide on the numbers.

 11. Be considerate of your guests.
 Seeds and coconut in fruit fillings can be very difficult for many people.